inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 We have the flu.
 I don't know if this particular strain has an official name, but if it does, it must be something like "Martian Death Flu".
 You may have had it rself.
-The  symptom is that  wish  had another setting on r electric blanket, up past "HIGH", that said "ELECTROCUTION".
+The  symptom is that  wish  had another setting on r electric b, up past "HIGH", that said "ELECTROCUTION".
 	Another symptom is that  cease brushing r teeth, because (a) r teeth hurt, and (b)  lack the strength.
 Midway through the brushing process, 'd have to lie down in front of the sink to rest for a couple